-The mine development is divided into two periods; pre-production development and ongoing development.
+The mine development is divided into two periods: pre-production development and ongoing development.

 The pre-production development period runs from the start of the project to when the first ore is fed to the process plant.
-Pre-production development will be scheduled to:
+Pre-production development will be scheduled to, among other things: